awsdocs/aws-systems-manager-user-guide/doc_source/working-with-change-manager.md

 # Working with Change Manager<a name="working-with-change-manager"></a>

-With AWS Systems Manager Change Manager \(Change Manager\), users across your organization or in a single AWS account can perform change\-related tasks for which they have been granted the necessary permissions\.
+With Change Manager, a capability of AWS Systems Manager, users across your organization or in a single AWS account can perform change\-related tasks for which they have been granted the necessary permissions\.
 Change Manager tasks include the following:
 + Create, review, and approve or reject change templates\.

   A change template is a collection of configuration settings in Change Manager that define such things as required approvals, available runbooks, and notification options for change requests\.